gschmutz/kafka-workshop/07-iot-data-ingestion-over-mqtt/README.md

 cd scripts
 ```

-In there, create a script `configure-mqtt.sh` and copy/paste the code below.
+In there, create a script `start-mqtt.sh` and copy/paste the code below.

 ```
 #!/bin/bash